chaosAD/libffi-3.1/README_by_kaosad.txt

   make install

 To overcome the "make install" freezing problem, you can run step-by-step what "make" would have done.
 But, the "makefile" is too cyptic!
-What can be done is run the make install in dry-run mode, which means running but not executing.
+What can be done is to run the make install in dry-run mode, which means running but not executing.
 This avoids the freezing and it will dump all commands to build the library: make clean make install --dry-run > build.log make install

 The last step above is to really "make install".
 Then Crtl-C to break out from the process.
 Open the "build.log".
 Then "cd i686-pc-mingw32".
 Up to this point, we have executed until the following command at line 154 in "build.log":
   C:/ProgramFiles_x86/Git/bin/sh.exe ./libtool  --tag=CC   --mode=link c:/MinGW/bin/gcc.exe  -O3 -fomit-frame-pointer -fstrict-aliasing -ffast-math -march=core2  -Wall -fexceptions -no-undefined -version-info `grep -v '^#' ../libtool-version`  -no-undefined -bindir "c:/Vennie/Projects/C/libffi-3.1/result/bin"  -o libffi.la -rpath c:/Vennie/Projects/C/libffi-3.1/result/lib src/prep_cif.lo src/types.lo src/raw_api.lo src/java_raw_api.lo src/closures.lo      src/x86/ffi.lo src/x86/win32.lo

 So cut and paste all the commands starting from that line.
 Take note that you have to execute one command at a time.
 The commands are separated by ":".
 Make sure each command executes without error.

 Once you have finished (exclude running make[3]:...).
 You have the library installed in "result" folder.